cotarr/irc-hybrid-client/README.md

 javascript files in the tools/ folder.
 Either the "updateAuthForUser_1.mjs" script maybe be used to add a user account to the credentials.json file, or the "genEnvVarAuthForUser_1.mjs" script may be used to generate the user account for environment variable configuration.
+The generated environment variables can be copy / paste into the .env file using a text editor.

-To add a user account to the credentials.json file.
+Option 1 of 2: To add a user account to the credentials.json file.

 ```bash
 cd tools/